-Document Frequency (DF) is defined as d/D, where d is number of documents containing a given term and D is the size of the collection of documents.
+Document Frequency (DF) is defined as d/D, where d is the number of documents containing a given term and D is the size of the collection of documents.
 If we take logs we obtain log(d/D).

 Now log(D/d) is conveniently called Inverse Document Frequency.

 Now going back to d/D, this is a probability estimate p that a given event has occurred.
 Let the presence of a term in a document be that event.
-If terms are independent, it must follows that for any two events, A and B
+If terms are independent, it must follow that for any two events, A and B

 p(AB) = p(A)p(B).